Which Pets Aren't Allowed in Military Housing?

 The American Bar Association took on this predicament on behalf of military families and asked the Senate Armed Services Committee and Department of Defense in 2019 to create consistent pet and service animal policies encompassing all of the Armed Forces.

 With guidance from the ABA, Senator Tammy Duckworth (D-IL--veteran and well-known advocate for military family causes) created breed-neutral language for the companion animal policy in the Senate version of the National Defense Authorization Act for FY 2021.
 As of January 2021, the decision was made to leave the existing dog breed regulations in place, pending the adoption of a uniform policy governing dogs in military housing, the timing of which is unknown.

 If you're planning to bring a questionable animal on base for your next move, remember to review the lists issued by the base and the housing company to verify their exact policies until an official banned breed and exotic pet policy is enforced.

 Whoops, it turns out your beloved pet is banned from base housing.
 You’re going to need a new home fast!
-MilitarybyOwner’s rental inventory can be filtered by pet policy.
-The homeowner decides if their property fits into one of these categories: No Pets, Pets Allowed, and Upon Approval.
+Did you know that MilitarybyOwner’s rental inventory can be filtered by pet policy?
+The landlord decides if their property fits into one of these categories: No Pets, Pets Allowed, and Upon Approval.
 Simply choose Pets Allowed or Upon Approval and a list will populate will homes for rent in your desired area.